FYI: If you buy something through a link on this site I may earn a commission - at NO extra cost to you.

 He also has NO idea that this isn't the way we humans do things and is totally oblivious to the fact that you think his behavior is unacceptable.
 So, it's up to you to help him learn where you expect him to pee/poop as quickly as possible, with love, patience and understanding.

 No matter what anyone promises you, it is extremely unlikely that your puppy is going to be properly housebroken within a week or two.

 Of course there are always exceptions, and your little one may be a really quick learner, but it's best to expect the whole process to be ongoing for some weeks/months to come.

-.....when you help him make the right connections (by anticipating his needs and showing him what you expect), he quickly gets into the right habits.
-Ones that he'll follow for lifetime.
+When you help him make the right connections (by anticipating his needs and showing him what you expect), he quickly gets into the right habits.
+Habits that he'll follow for lifetime.